assanikas/js-playground/login-app/README.md

 $ npm install
 ```

-This will install all of the necessary packages in order for the sample to run.
+This will install all of the necessary packages in order for the app to run.

 ### Running the Application